 07 May 21

+As director of a specialist website design & development agency for the last 12 years, we’ve definitely seen the website statistics which show momentous growth of digital, from conception to its now ubiquitous presence across all industries, in particular for 2021.
 Running a business nowadays is a whole different ball game with things like marketing, SEO, conversion-rate-optimisation and website design to also think about.
+Wanting to do well locally or rank online is not as simple as forcing keywords like ‘web design Sydney‘ into your web copy.
 Putting together a cohesive digital plan shouldn’t be based on guess-work.

 To help you cover all bases, we’ve compiled a list of important and critical web-centric statistics for you to consider.
 Grab a coffee and enjoy some numbers that might even surprise you.

-Regardless of whether you want to simply optimise your current website or build a whole new platform to scale with your evolving business, this data will empower you with a more holistic perspective of the digital landscape in 2021.
+Regardless of whether you want to simply optimise your current website or build a whole new platform to scale with your evolving business, these website statistics & data will empower you with a more holistic perspective of the digital landscape in 2021 and beyond.

 === Eye-Opening Website Statistics ===